-- Students who transferred in. - · Money borrowed at other institutions. - · Parent loans - Students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree). - Any aid related to the CARE Act or unique the COVID-19 pandemic. - H4 Provide the number of students in the 2020 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2019 and June 30, 2020.
+- Students who transferred in.

+- · Money borrowed at other institutions.

+- · Parent loans

+- Students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree).

+- bachelor's degree).

+Any aid related to the CARE Act or unique the COVID-19 pandemic.

+- H4 Provide the number of students in the 2021 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2020 and June 30, 2021.
 Exclude students who transferred into your institution.